 Automatic Reconnection

 If the RTC loses its connection to the base station (for example, if the base station is powered off and back on), it will automatically attempt to reconnect.
-You will see a "Reconnecting" screen during this process.
+You will see a "Connecting" status with a "Signal lost / Reconnecting to base station" message during this process.

 The RTC also includes an automatic channel scanner that finds the best wireless channel for communication.
 If no data has been received from the base station for about 15 seconds, the scanner activates and sweeps every available channel to find the base station again.
 A full sweep typically takes another 5 to 10 seconds, so the worst-case recovery is on the order of 15 to 25 seconds.
 Once the link is re-established, the main display returns automatically.